Hassan I of Morocco: Early reign and rebellion in Fes

 He strived to maintain the cohesion of his kingdom through political, military, and religious action, in the face of European threats on its periphery, and internal rebellions, He initiated reforms.
 He strived to ensure the loyalty of the great chiefs of the south.
-He did not hesitate to appoint local Caids like Sheikh Ma al-'Aynayn who gave him the Bay'a, the pledge of allegiance in Islamic Sharia law.
-He tried to modernize his army, and lead several expeditions to assert his authority, such as to the Sus in 1882 and 1886, to the Rif in 1887, and to Tafilalt in 1893.
+He did not hesitate to appoint local qaids like Sheikh Ma al-'Aynayn who gave him the Bay'a, the pledge of allegiance in Islamic law.
+He tried to modernize his army, and lead several expeditions to assert his authority, such as to the Sous in 1882 and 1886, to the Rif in 1887, and to Tafilalt in 1893.

 Relations with Europe

 Sultan Hassan I managed to maintain the independence of Morocco while neighbouring states fell under European influence, such as Tunis which was conquered by France in 1881 and Egypt which was occupied by Britain in 1882.

 Both Spain and France hoped for a weak Makhzen government of Morocco, while the British hoped for the opposite, a reformed Moroccan state which could stand on its own.
-Aware of this, Mawlay Hassan called for an international conference on the issue, and the Treaty of Madrid was signed on 3 July 1880 to limit the practice, an important event of Mawlay Hassan's reign.
+Aware of this, Hassan called for an international conference on the issue, and the Treaty of Madrid was signed on 3 July 1880 to limit the practice, an important event of Hassan's reign.
 Instead of reducing foreign interference, the Makhzen had to grant concessions such as granting foreigners rights to own land in the countryside, something which Great Britain was pushing for all along.
-This was followed by French incursions into the region of Tuat in the south, which was considered Moroccan territory.
+This was followed by French incursions into the region of Touat in the south, which was considered Moroccan territory.
 This treaty effectively gave international approval and protection for lands which had been captured by foreign powers.
-This set the stage for the French Protectorate in Morocco beginning in 1912.
+This set the stage for the French protectorate in Morocco beginning in 1912.

+In 1879 and again in 1880, the British Legation in Morocco was informed by Moroccan authorities that the domains of the Hassan reached as far as the Senegal River and included the town of Timbuktu and neighboring portions of Sudan, a claim based on the fact that the predecessors of Hassan had always considered themselves as sovereigns of these regions.
 Since 1879, the British occupied Tarfaya and built a fortification there in 1882 known as Port Victoria.
 It was not until 1886 that the sultan sent a military expedition there, damaging the fort and forcing Donald MacKenzie to leave.
 The sultan's expedition to Sus in 1886 was followed a year later by the Spanish occupation of Dakhla on the Saharan coast.
-Mawlay Hassan responded by appointing a khalifa (governor) over the Sahara, Ma al-'Aynayn.
+Hassan responded by appointing a khalifa (governor) over the Sahara, Ma al-'Aynayn.
+In 1888 Timbuktu requested that Hassan send a governor to help the town against the French forces advancing into the Niger basin.